 * * * * *

-(j) CAISO Validation.
+(j) CAISO Validation and Feasibility Test.
 The CAISO Markets systems will validate the initial EIM Resource Plan by 1:00 p.m. on the day before the Operating Day, and within 15 minutes of the submission of EIM Base Schedules or adjustments to EIM Base Schedules, the CAISO will validate the EIM Resource Plan and notify the EIM Entity Scheduling Coordinator-

 (1) if the EIM Resource Plan is not balanced;